coverprice/dotfiles/StackedDiffs.md

 This workflow allows the user to submit PRs for _each branch_, which means:
 - Each PR is significantly smaller and more focused, and thus easier and quicker to review.
-- Colleagues can start reviewing PRs earlier in development, rather than waiting until the last branch is ready.
+- Feedback from automated tests and colleagues arrives faster, because they can start testing/reviewing PRs earlier in development, vs waiting until the last branch is ready.
-- Automated test-run feedback is quicker and more focused.

 However the downside is that that this workflow requires the developer to carefully maintain each branch.
 This document describes how to perform the common tasks.

-## Starting layout

-In the following examples, we'll use this layout of branches:

-                       --+--+ branch_02
-                      /
-               --+-+-+        branch_01
-              /
-    ---+--+--+                master

 ## Creating a sub-branch from an existing branch

-Pattern:
+*Pattern:*

     git checkout -b <new branch> <parent branch>

-Example:
+*Example:*

     git checkout -b branch_03 branch_02

                               +      branch_03